cressidagp/arcluascripts/README.md

 Lua scripts for Bosses, Creatures, Gameobjects, Quests, Spells and a couple of extra gm commands that i used in the development.

+Script folder has been organizated per map.
+Bosses has been scripted in modular way.

 ## Requirements

 To run properly require the contents of 0Misc folder from [ArcEmu github repository.](https://github.com/arcemu)

 ## Instalation